inferno-framework/inferno-framework.github.io/docs/getting-started/inferno-cli.md

 Run the evaluation CLI with the command below:

 ```
-bundle exec inferno evaluate ig_path [data_path]
+inferno evaluate [-d data_path] ig_path
 ```

 For example:

-Load the US core IG and evaluate the data in the provided example folder.
+Load the US Core IG and evaluate the data in the provided example folder.
 If there are examples in the IG already, they will be ignored.

 ```
-bundle exec inferno evaluate ./uscore7.0.0.tgz ./package/example
+inferno evaluate -d ./package/example ./uscore7.0.0.tgz
 ```

-Loads the US core IG and evaluate the data included in the IG's example folder.
+Loads the US Core IG and evaluate the data included in the IG's example folder.

 ```
-bundle exec inferno evaluate ./uscore7.0.0.tgz
+inferno evaluate ./uscore7.0.0.tgz
 ```